Alienero/goproxy/README.md

 # The remote server address(proxy server).
 Default is yim.so
 #   -remote yim.so
 # If you ues the windows,you want to hava the colorful print, you can set the iscolor true
 # Default is false.
-It Only can display good in Cygwin Terminal
+It Only normal display in Cygwin Terminal
 #   -iscolor
 ```
 Hava Fun~Geaks